-The Means Test is a standard bankruptcy form that must be completed and filed with the bankruptcy court.
-The form helps you calculate your average monthly income.
+The Means Test is a standard bankruptcy form that you complete and file with the bankruptcy court.
+The form calculates your average monthly income.
 That figure is multiplied by 12 to calculate your average annual income.

-The reason you must use household income for the Means Test is that the test compares your average household income to the average income for a household of the same size in your state.
-The figures used to calculate average income for your state are taken from Census Bureau data for household income.
+The reason you must use household income for the Means Test is because the test compares your average household income to the average income for a household of the same size in your state.
+The figures used to calculate average income for your state come from Census Bureau data.
 In other words, the test determines if your household’s average annual income is higher or lower than households in your state with the same number of people.

 Where Do I Get the Forms for the Chapter 7 Means Test?

-This information is available from the United States Trustee’s Office.
-You can download the information online at the DOJ’s website.
-However, the information and data are updated periodically.
+This information is available from the United States Trustee’s (UST) office.
+You can download the information online from the the Department of Justice (DOJ) website.
+However, keep in mind that the UST periodically updates this information.
 You must ensure that you are using the most recent data available when you calculate the Means Test.
 Using outdated information could result in an error in the Means Test calculations.

 How Do I Calculate My Current Monthly Income for the Means Test?

 The Means Test is used to calculate your current monthly income.
-Current monthly income (CMI) is income you receive from all sources during the six months before filing a bankruptcy case.
+Current monthly income (CMI) is income you receive from all sources during the six months before filing for bankruptcy.
 For example, if you file a Chapter 7 bankruptcy petition on April 7, your CMI would be based on all income received during the preceding six months (October 1 through March 31).
 Feel free to use the calculator below to estimate your average monthly income.

-Remember, you must report household income, so you must include your spouse’s income even if he or she is not filing for bankruptcy relief.
+Remember, you must report household income, so you must include your spouse’s income even if they are not filing for bankruptcy relief.

 Examples of income you must report on the Means Test include, but is not limited to:

 - 1099 Income